empowering the severely brain injured and their families via support, understanding and a network of care

 By February 2008 Howard was stable enough to be transferred to a medical ward.
 This was a bit of a shock as it was busy, smelly, lots of older men and the staff were stretched.
 I felt I needed to be with Howard as much as possible as I was his voice but despite this I did meet some lovely staff.
 I continued to stimulate Howard as much as possible and made sure the staff saw pictures of him to show them that he hadn’t always been like this.

 It was in the ward I decided to take our daughter in to see him.
 She now knew that he was very poorly and in hospital.
 I got the nurses to make him look as comfortable as possible and to take off the hospital gown as she would associate her daddy in bed without a top.
 It was a very emotional time for me and I was hoping that seeing or hearing her might be the simulation Howard needed.
-She took it in her stride but sadly Howard didn’t react to her but that never stopped me from trying and still doesn’t now.
+She took it in her stride but sadly Howard didn’t react to her but that never stopped me from trying.
 She was intrigued with his trachi, nasal gastric tube but mainly his wee bag!!
 I have always been very honest with her about her daddy which I feel has made her very comfortable and confident around him and others in a similar position.
 It was in the ward that he was fitted with a PEG feeding tube, this goes directly into the stomach and it was here where he contacted MRSA and c.diff however I now realise that this is part and parcel of a long stay in hospital.

 It wasn’t long before the process of moving Howard to a rehabilitation centre started and we were very lucky to be accepted to the Royal Hospital for Neuro-Disability.